 Profit for the year before tax as a percentage of revenue is lower than prior year primarily due to the reduction in pension funding income (see note 14(d)).

-Retirement benefit surplus is lower in 2023 primarily due to the remeasurement losses recorded for the ASPS scheme.
+Pension surpluses are lower in 2024 primarily due to the remeasurements recorded for the RAC scheme.